20 March 2015

 Death Is Everywhere

 The Soldier and Society Researcher Team, Birgitte Refslund Sørensen, Mads Daugbjerg and Thomas Randrup Pedersen, went on a research trip to Washington, D.C. and New York City, December 2014.
-The group visited the US capital and the Big Apple in connection with their panel at the 113th Annual Meeting of the American Anthropological Association (AAA), Washington, D.C., 3-7 December 2014 (click here, for a description of the panel Knowing War).
+The group visited the US capital and the Big Apple in connection with their panel at the 113th Annual Meeting of the American Anthropological Association (AAA), Washington, D.C., 3-7 December 2014.

-Apart from taking part in the academic conference organized by the AAA, the purpose of the trip was to study North American commemoration cultures and to compare them with Danish counterparts within the specific research areas of the three Soldier and Society members (click here, for a description of the research conducted by each team member).
+Apart from taking part in the academic conference organized by the AAA, the purpose of the trip was to study North American commemoration cultures and to compare them with Danish counterparts within the specific research areas of the three Soldier and Society members.
 Obviously, the Researcher Team was particularly interested in studying commemorations of US service members.
 Yet, as the terror attacks on September 11, 2001 have heavily influenced the nature of contemporary warfare and soldiering, let alone nature of our society as such, the group also paid considerable attention to commemorations of 9/11.

 The highlights of the research trip included: Arlington National Cemetery, the National 9/11 Pentagon Memorial, the US Marine Corps War Memorial, the National Mall (National World War II Memorial, Korean War Veterans Memorial, Vietnam Veterans Memorial), New York City Fire Museum, and the National September 11 Memorial and Memorial Museum.